AdobeDocs/experience-manager-cloud-service.pt-BR/help/implementing/cloud-manager/user-access-new-relic.md

 O APM New Relic One para AEM as a Cloud Service inclui muitos recursos.

-* Acesso direto a uma conta dedicada do New Relic One (acesso gerenciado pelo suporte da Adobe)
+* Acesso direto a uma conta dedicada do New Relic One

 * Agente APM do New Relic One que mostra chamadas de método exato com números de linha, incluindo dependências externas e bancos de dados